darrenaddy/1/content/Machine/Balluster-Handrail_Boring_Machine/index.md

 ###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
-Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.
+Or, if you prefer, feel free to call the factory at **1-800-568-7423 ext.
+133** (Business Hours: 8 AM to 5 PM Central, weekdays).
+Email direct: sales@merrickmachine.com** Business Hours: 8 AM to 5 PM Central, weekdays.